Iran, world powers push for Tuesday nuclear deal

 OIL PRICES FALL

-The Western powers in particular suspect Iran may have sought to use its civil nuclear program as a cover to develop a nuclear weapons capability.
-Iran says the program is solely for peaceful purposes.
+The Western powers in particular suspect Iran may have sought to use its civil nuclear programme as a cover to develop a nuclear weapons capability.
+Iran says the programme is solely for peaceful purposes.

 If no agreement is clinched by midnight, the powers will need to extend the terms of an interim nuclear deal that has already been extended three times in two weeks.